frankhale/CouplesJournal/README.md

 Minimum Viable Product:

-- (Done) User accounts (provided by the Individual Accounts option when creating the project, SQLite instead of MSLocalDB)
+- (DONE) User accounts (provided by the Individual Accounts option when creating the project, SQLite instead of MSLocalDB)
-- (Done) As a user I should be able to login
+- (DONE) As a user I should be able to login
-- (Done) As a user I should be able to submit a new journal entry
+- (DONE) As a user I should be able to submit a new journal entry
-- (Done) As a user I should be able to edit my journal entries
+- (DONE) As a user I should be able to edit my journal entries
-- As a user I should be able to view a list of journal entries ordered by newest first
-- As a user I should be able to view my journal entries as well as my partners in a list with newest first
+- (DONE) As a user I should be able to view my journal entries as well as my partners in a list with newest first
 - As a user I should be able to reply to a journal entries written by my partner
 - As a user I should be able to delete a journal entry that I wrote
 - As a user I should be able to delete a reply that I wrote

 Above and Beyond:

 - As a user I should be able to export journal entries as PDF for easy backup, printing my entries as well as the ones shared with me
 - As a user I want to be notified by email when a person submits or updates a journal entry or replies to a journal

 ## Status

-Just getting off the ground!
-No UI has been created yet.
-I'm working on the DB entities and API.
-Will transition to UI very soon.
+Most of the core features are created.
+Lots of testing still needs to take place!

 ## Author(s)